lsmod/proof-of-history-explained/README.md

 What makes it unique?
 Its speed!

 - block creation time < 800ms
-- Transaction Per Second up to 50K
+- Transaction per second up to 50K

 You can see the stat in realtime at https://solanabeach.io/.